 Figure 1.
 The Hierarchy of Fundamental Human Needs.
 This figure integrates ideas from life-history development with Maslow’s needs hierarchy.
 This scheme adds reproductive goals, in the order they are likely to first appear developmentally.
 The model also depicts the later developing goal systems as overlapping with, rather than completely replacing, earlier developing systems.
 Once a goal system has developed, its activation is triggered whenever relevant environmental cues are salient.
 Type I homeostasis operates at level 1.
 All motives from self-protection at level 2 and above engage Type II homeostasis.
-This figure is reproduced by permission from Kenrick, Griskevicius, Neuberg and Schaller (2010).
+This figure is from Kenrick, Griskevicius, Neuberg and Schaller (2010).

 As priorities shift from lower to higher in the hierarchy we see a progression in developmental priority as each individual matures.
 In fact, it is possible to apply the motivational hierarchy at three different levels of analysis: evolutionary function, developmental sequencing, and current cognitive priority (the proximate level).
 In agreement with Douglas T. Kenrick et al. (2010), the basic foundational structure of Maslow’s pyramid, buttressed with a few architectural extensions, remains perfectly valid.
 Need satisfaction is allowed to be a goal at more than one level simultaneously.
 In light of the amended pyramid, three auxiliary propositions are stated as follows: